 When using Expensify with your clients, you have three options for billing:

-- A domain billing owner at your firm owns all the firm’s Expensify clients in one place
+- A domain billing owner at your firm owns all the firm’s Expensify client subscriptions in one place.

 To designate a domain billing owner at your firm for all client policies, a Domain Admin should head to Settings > Domain Control > [your firm’s domain] > Domain Admins > enable Consolidated Domain Billing.

-This Primary Domain Admin must also have a valid billing card down to pay for subscriptions under their own Settings > Your Account > Billing and Subscriptions.
+The Primary Domain Admin selected must have a valid billing card on file to pay for subscriptions (located under Settings > Your Account > Billing.)

-Going forward, with Consolidated Domain Billing enabled, whenever a client policy is created by anyone at your firm, the ownership will automatically transfer and be paid for by the Primary Domain Admin.
+Moving forward, with Consolidated Domain Billing enabled, whenever a client policy is created by anyone at your firm, the ownership will automatically transfer to and be paid for by the Primary Domain Admin.

 What happens to old policies?

-These changes are not retroactive – which means only new policies will be transferred to the Primary Domain Admin after the request.
-If you have old client policies that need to be transferred, just follow these two easy steps:
+Consolidated Domain Billing is not retroactive.
+If you have old client policies that need to be updated in this regard, just follow these two steps:

 - Ensure the company-wide billing owner is added as a Policy Admin on these policies.

-- They can then go to Settings > Policies > [Policy Name] > Take Over Billing.
+- They can then go to Settings > Policies > Group > [Policy Name] > Overview > Take Over Billing.